The safest approach to nuclear testing by far is the underground method, although "safe" is a relative term.

 The final nuclear-testing method falls under the "Are you kidding?
 What were they thinking?" category: detonating a nuclear bomb in outer space.
 Both the United States and Russia performed these high-altitude tests during the Cold War, sending up the devices by way of rockets, for the purpose of testing the efficacy of the weapons in decommissioning enemy satellites.

 While radioactive fallout on Earth was not a problem (the radiation gets deflected by Earth's atmosphere), they stopped performing these tests when several things became apparent:

 - Nuclear blasts can't tell which satellites are yours and which are the enemy's.

 - The deflection of radiation in the Earth's atmosphere resulted in a powerful electromagnetic pulse that wiped out electrical systems in major cities on Earth.

 - The blasts left bands of radiation in space the posed risks to any future manned spaceflights.

 Besides the most far-reaching effects of nuclear testing, there are also significant dangers to those involved in carrying out the test.
 More than 4,000 workers at a former French testing facility have filed suits against the government alleging that radiation exposure has compromised their health.
 Many of those workers have been diagnosed with serious cancers.
 France conducted nuclear tests until 1996, long after most other countries has stopped.

-For more information on nuclear testing and related topics, explore the links on the next page.
+For more information on nuclear testing and related topics, explore the links below.